 You’re not going to visit the Sunshine Coast and not enjoy the sunshine, right?
 I believe one of the absolute best ways to enjoy the warm Australian sun is by relaxing at the beach.
-During my time visiting the Sunshine Coast, I got plenty of time to enjoy the stunning beaches this area has to offer.
+During my visit, I got plenty of time to enjoy the stunning beaches on the Sunshine Coast.

 If you’re visiting the Sunshine Coast and aren’t sure where to get in your beach time, here are three great options for you!